JeffTheK/ubiquit/doc/object.md

 # Object class

-Library `CoreObject`. loaded and used by default
+Library `CoreObject`. loaded and used by default.

+Represents the base of all classes.
+All of the classes are derived from it by default.
+Explicitly deriving from it will throw an error.

 ### Functions